Skip to main content

 First are those with a disability.
 Compared with every other EU member state, Ireland has the largest number of disabled persons who are jobless.
 That is a stark figure.
 Second are lone parents.
 Compared with every other EU member state, Ireland has the highest share of jobless lone parents.
 The Minister might say that lone parents are somewhat covered in these flexible work provisions, but only up to a certain age, after which caveats apply.
 Where does this Bill speak to those with disabilities?
 We are not speaking to them at all.
 This legislation could be a tool for trying to improve the appalling employment rates among those with disabilities.
 I have no doubt that, in the broad Department he manages, the Minister wants to introduce legislation that encourages people with disabilities to join the workforce and that said legislation will come further down the line, but there is an opportunity to do it in the here and now.

 It is sad that we are seeking to have an artificial distinction between remote work and flexible work.
-There has been a myriad of surveys.
+There have been myriad surveys.
 Senator Currie mentioned the Central Statistic Office's data on the demand for flexible work in terms of place and hours of work.
 I appeal to the Minister to reform this Bill dramatically so as to ensure that flexible work is available to all.

 I support these amendments.
 I have similar amendments to the section on remote working.
 The detailed points made by Senator Currie and, though blunt, the wide frame of amendment No. 15 are important.
 Despite its Title, the Bill's contents are actually about needs – the urgent needs of those suffering domestic violence, the urgent need to medical care and the need to care.
 That is not work-life balance, though.
 Rather, that is addressing urgent care needs.
 The Title should read, "Work (Accommodation of Care Needs)", which is different from "Work Life Balance".
 We have always understood work-life balance to mean having a life and a job that fit together well.